HL7/davinci-deqm/input/pagecontent/datax.md

 {: #submit-data .toc}

 {:.highlight-note}
-The [$submit-data] operation allows a Producer to submit data of interest for one or more measures, and for one or more subjects, within the specified [submission period].
+The [$submit-data] operation allows a Producer to submit data of interest for one or more measures, and for one or more subjects, within the specified [submission period](glossary.html#submission-period).
 The operation MAY be repeated during the submission period as additional data relevant to the quality measure becomes available.
-The Producer submits the data either as  [incremental] or [snapshot] updates.
+The Producer submits the data either as  [incremental](glossary.html#incremental-update) or [snapshot](glossary.html#snapshot-update) updates.
 These update methods are described in detail [below](#submit-updates).

  Alternatively, data may be submitted in bulk with the [$bulk-submit-data](OperationDefinition-bulk-submit-data.html) operation.
 This supports both synchronous and asynchronous messaging as described in the operation definition.